melisandoval/fcc-cool-dogs-product-landing-page/README.md

 # A product landing page

-Responsive product landing page with an carousel of images and a video.
+Responsive product landing page with a carousel of images and a video.

 Published at: https://melisandoval.github.io/FCC-Project3-Product-Landing-Page/product.html